ElectronicCats/Adafruit_nRF52_nrfutil/README.md

 ### Create self-contained binary

-To generate a self-contained executable binary of the utility (Windows and MacOS), run these commands:
+To generate a self-contained executable binary of the utility (Windows, MacOS and Linux), run these commands:

 ```
 pip3 install pyinstaller